A newsletter that follows my journey as I read one book from every country.

 I started Bookmarked in August 2020, two years after moving to Finland and realising that there’s so much more to fiction than English and North American stories.
 Inspired by Ann Morgan, I set myself the challenge of reading a book from every country.

 I’ve since published more than 40 issues—covering books from almost a quarter of the world’s countries—and watched my readership grow from friends and family to dedicated readers from all over the world.
 I’ve read searing autofiction from Norway, a touching Wiradjuri story from Australia, and an astonishing cross-genre epic from Zambia, as well as so much more.
-Along the way, Bookmarked was profiled by Stories, by Substack, Splainer, Latitudes, World Fest Day by the University of Montana, and Not a Newsletter.
+Along the way, Bookmarked was featured in, or profiled, by Book Riot, Stories, by Substack, Splainer, Latitudes, World Fest Day by the University of Montana, Not a Newsletter, What To Read If, Biblioscope, and Weekly Filet.
 Every week I receive recommendations from readers, which I couldn’t be more grateful for.

 Bookmarked is a free newsletter that publishes once a week.
 Every Saturday morning, subscribers receive a profile of one book and a list of additional recommendations.